How new task versions are created

 However, if the new task version is failed or is incomplete when the expiry date is reached, the following happens:

-Learn what happens to product applications in review.
+Learn what happens to Assessments in review.

 The task status remains Task failed or Incomplete.